hferris/trailify/README.md

 # User Story:
 As a user:
-I want to be able to login in to see all the trails
+I want to be able to login in to see all the trails,
-I want to be able to see the weather on the trails
-I want to be able to rate the trails I have taken.
+I want to be able to see the weather on the trails and I want to be able to rate the trails I have taken.

 # Description